When you open a database in DataGrip, the default user interface looks as follows:

 Action indicators and action list

 The right part of the status bar contains widgets that indicate the overall project and IDE status and provide access to various settings.
-Depending on the set of plugins and configuration settings, there can be other elements in addition to the default ones.
-Right-click the right part of the status bar to select the elements you want to show or hide.
+Depending on the set of plugins and configuration settings, the set of widgets can change.
+Right-click the status bar to select the widgets that you want to show or hide.

 Click to lock the file from editing (set it to read-only) or unlock it if you want to edit the file.

 By default, tool windows are docked to the sides and bottom of the main window.
 You can arrange them as necessary, undock, resize, hide, and so on.
 Right-click the title of the tool window or click in the title for its arrangement options.

 You can assign shortcuts to quickly access the tool windows that you frequently use.
 Some of them have shortcuts by default.
-For example, to open the Database tool window, press Alt+1, and to open the Services tool window, press Alt+8.
+For example, to open the Database Explorer, press Alt+1, and to open the Services tool window, press Alt+8.
 To jump from the editor to the last active tool window, press F12.